Selway River Rafting and Kayaking

 Yearly Launches: June 23th (6 day), July 1th (6 day), 9th (6 day) and 17th (6 day)

 Yearly Launches: June 18th (5 day), July 26th (5 day), 14th (6 day) and 25th (6 day)

 Huckleberry Taxi – they can shuttle people from Lowell back to Missoula.
 Call Heidi Hammermister: 406-369-3520

 Mile 0: Put-in

 The Paradise put-in is at the confluence of the Selway River and White Cap Creek.
 There is a bathroom and a nice ramp to get the boats to river level.
 At low water it can still be a carry to the water from the bottom of the ramp.
-Its handy to bring some extra thwarts along to act as rollers to get rafts from the bottom of the ramp to the water as they are doing in the photo below.
-If you are thinking of loading your rafts at the top of the ramp it is nice to belay them down to prevent them from gaining too much speed.
+It’s handy to bring some extra thwarts along to act as rollers to get rafts from the bottom of the ramp to the water as they are doing in the photo above.

 There is an alternative put-in half a mile up White Cap Creek.
 People have run the section of the Selway along the road above Paradise.
 It can have a fair amount of wood and there have been fatalities in the road section.